Mount Laurel Domestic Violence Lawyer

 For over three decades, I have worked exclusively in the criminal justice system, including 25 years spent as a criminal prosecutor.
 My experience gives me a unique insight into how the state builds its criminal case, so I know how to identify potential weaknesses in evidence or legal theories and begin crafting a targeted, effective legal defense strategy on your behalf.
 I provide comprehensive advice and guidance throughout the process so that you fully understand your legal rights and obligations as your case progresses.
 I also promptly respond to all calls and emails, so that your questions are always answered and you stay up-to-date on the developments in your case.

-Contact me today for a free, confidential consultation to discuss your matter in detail and to receive a thorough, honest assessment of your options and the possible outcomes in your case, and how having a knowledgeable attorney like myself in your corner can increase your likelihood of securing an optimal outcome to your domestic violence allegations and charges.
+Contact me today for a free, confidential consultation to discuss your matter in detail and to receive a thorough, honest assessment of your options and the possible outcomes in your case.
+Having a knowledgeable Mount Laurel Domestic Violence Lawyer like myself in your corner can increase your likelihood of securing an optimal outcome to your domestic violence allegations and charges.

 Domestic Violence Laws in New Jersey